Lessons for Trinity Sunday, Year A: Genesis 1.1-2.3; Psalm 150; 2 Corinthians 13:5-14; and, Matthew 28.16-20

 Given the turmoil in our nation and the crisis of racism and its adjacent sins, acknowledging the diversity of the Trinity as essential is vital because it also then acknowledges the diversity of creation as essential.

 The diversity of creation is, in other words, not accidental.
 Black lives matter!
-Yes, this is a statement of justice for a people that have been oppressed.
+Yes, this is a statement of justice for people that have been oppressed.
 It is also a statement of a sincere belief that all of creation in all of its diversity reflects the very life of the Trinity itself.
 One without the other is incomplete.
 Black lives matter! because in our systemic and systematic sin black lives have been taken for granted, forgotten, and disrespected.

 Because our lives are taken into the life of God, our lives are a dance, in an orbit with God and with one another.
-The world might want a self-exerted autonomy, the American myth might tout a rugged individualism, and certain forces might claim American exceptionalism but the gospel says and the Church lays claim not to a selfish focus but an other-focused ethos.
+The world might want a self-exerted autonomy, the American myth might tout a rugged individualism, and certain forces might claim American exceptionalism but the gospel says and the Church lays claim, not to a selfish focus but an other-focused ethos.
 When we delight in service to someone else and as we center on the interests of others, that is where true joys are to be found.
-Trinitarian life is found in mutually self-giving love; it is coffee hour and Eucharistic fellowship; it is providing for the poor and sitting by a hospital bed; and, it is honoring the dignity of every human.
+Trinitarian life is found in mutually self-giving love; it is a coffee hour and Eucharistic fellowship; it is providing for the poor and sitting by a hospital bed; and, it is honoring the dignity of every human.
 Trinitarian life is standing in solidarity with the oppressed and proclaiming, “Black lives matter.”

 Welcome to the triune life.
 It is the life of God.
 It is the life we are destined to share.
 It is an invitation to see that we have all been created in the image of God, redeemed by Jesus the Christ, and called to take part in the dream of God’s renewal of the world in the power of the GIver of LIfe.